When Can I Safely Socialize My Puppy?

 The First Vaccine and Deworming

 The first vaccine should not be given before the age of 6 weeks.
 When puppies are still nursing, they receive antibodies from their mom, and these antibodies can actually negate the antibodies from the first vaccine.
-This is actually the reason why puppies are vaccinated multiple times when they are young but don’t require the same frequency of vaccination later in life.
+This is the reason why puppies are vaccinated multiple times when they are young but don’t require the same frequency of vaccination later in life.

 7 days after the first vaccine, several activities become safe to do: